gradle/gradle/design-docs/precompiled-headers.md

 # Open Questions

-- Do we automatically add language source sets to a native component (i.e., applying c and cpp causes us to always generate a PCH for C and C++)?
-- Does this extend well to "lump" or "unity" builds?
 - Can we/should we try to generate precompiled header/source files given a list of headers to precompile?
-- Should we make use of -include or /FI to include precompiled headers in a given source set compilation? (aka prefix headers)
-- What's the impact of the warning that "PCH files are machine dependant.
-Even with the same compiler, there is no way to package PCH for general use." that GCC and MSVC both have.
-- Should probably be easy to turn off PCH for testing/diagnosing a broken build

-# Other
+    - Not sure if we have all the info, but usage statistics on header files would give us some insight so we could provide recommendations for a PCH or automatic generation of a precompiled header.
 - At least GCC can tell us if the precompiled header is actually used.
-Is this useful info (at least for testing)?
-- Not sure if we have all the info, but usage statistics on header files would give us some insight so we could provide recommendations for a PCH or automatic generation of a precompiled header.
+Do the other compilers?
+- ~~Does this extend well to "lump" or "unity" builds? -- No, not really.~~
+- ~~Should we make use of -include or /FI to include precompiled headers in a given source set compilation? (aka prefix headers) -- No~~
+- ~~Should probably be easy to turn off PCH for testing/diagnosing a broken build? -- No~~

 # Out of Scope